Saturation Biopsy for Prostate Cancer

 Regardless of the technique used to obtain a tissue sample, our pathologists are highly skilled at detecting signs of cancer in prostate specimens.
 Because our biopsies are completed and analyzed in the same location, we can accelerate the evaluation process and quickly place our patients on the path to proper treatment.

-To learn more about a saturation biopsy or any of the other diagnostic techniques that we use to detect and grade prostate cancer, call 1-888-663-3488 or request to schedule an appointment online.
+To learn more about a saturation biopsy or any of the other diagnostic techniques that we use to detect and grade prostate cancer, call 1-888-663-3488 or fill out our new patient registration form online.